Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Introduction

 Populations of sessile organisms exhibit diverse spatial patterns, from randomly scattered individuals to aggregates that are periodically distributed in space \cite{Pringle2017, Lee2021}.
 The latter are particularly interesting from a modeling point of view because they raise questions about how interactions operating at the scale of organisms lead to organized structures at much larger spatial scales \cite{Rietkerk2008, Martinez-Garcia2022,Tarnita2024}.
 Moreover, regular patterns could enhance population productivity, resilience, and resistance to higher environmental stresses, underscoring their ecological significance \cite{Rohani1997, Dong2019, rietkerk2021evasion, Kefi2024}.

 Plants in water-limited ecosystems provide a good system to investigate regular pattern formation in populations of sessile and semi-sessile organisms \cite{Rietkerk2002}.
 Several studies using aerial and satellite images from different locations have identified a variety of patterns in these systems, including gaps, stripes, rings, labyrinths, and spots \cite{Lefever1997, Deblauwe2011, Clerc2021, Guirado2023}.
 These patterns are primarily shaped by environmental factors such as gradients in resource availability, interactions between plants and other organisms, and local topography \cite{Gandhi2018, Gowda2018, Siteur2023, Pinto-Ramos2023, Guirado2023, Hidalgo2024}.
-For example, along a gradient of increasing aridity, vegetation pattern shapes shift from gaps to labyrinths and ultimately to spots \cite{Deblauwe2011}.
-Therefore, these spot patterns, where approximately circular patches of vegetation form a hexagonal lattice in a matrix of bare soil \cite{Couteron2001}, could indicate proximity to non-vegetated states \cite{rietkerk2021evasion}.
-This potential role as an early-warning indicator of desertification processes makes spot patterns ecologically relevant.
 However, the long timescales governing vegetation dynamics and the limited availability of long-term datasets pose challenges for empirically investigating the ecological significance of vegetation patterns \cite[but see][]{Bastiaansen2018, Veldhuis2022}.
-Alternatively, researchers have used spatially explicit theoretical models to explain both how spot patterns could form and the types of desertification processes they might precede \cite{Lejeune1999, Meron2004, Kealy2012, MartinezGarcia2013, PintoRamos2024}.
-Broadly, existing models can be classified into two categories: discrete individual-based (IBM), and continuous density-based models.
+Alternatively, researchers have used spatially explicit theoretical models to explain both how patterns could form and their ecological significance \cite{Lejeune1999, Meron2004, Kealy2012, MartinezGarcia2013, PintoRamos2024}.